 The famous, mild yellow variety from Walla Walla, WA.

-We're sorry, this product has been discontinued and is no longer available.
+We're sorry, Walla Walla Sweet organic has been discontinued, but the conventional seed version is still available.
 Juicy, sweet, regional favorite.
 In the Northwest, which has normal low winter temperatures above -10°F/-23°C, seed is sown in late August, and a crop of very large, flattened, ultra-mild onions is harvested early the next summer.
 SPRING PLANTING: Walla Walla may be spring planted using seeds or plants in colder regions where winter survival is hit or miss.
 It is not as big or sweet as the wintered-over crop, but still milder and juicier than others from spring planting.
 Nice as a "green top" onion.
 Not for storage.
 Adaptation: 35-55° latitude.
 Conventional, untreated seed available.
 Also offered as plants.
 USDA Certified Organic.
 Avg.
 115,300 seeds/lb.
 Packet: 250 seeds.

 SCIENTIFIC NAME: Allium cepa CULTURE: Onions require full sun and fertile, well-drained soil with a pH of 6.0–7.0.
 Sandy loam soils are ideal; in heavier soils, use raised beds or raised rows to promote soil drainage.
 DIRECT SEEDING: In April or early May, or as soon as the soil can be prepared in early spring, sow in a 2" wide band, about 2 seeds/in., 1/4– 1/2" deep, rows 12–18" apart.
 Thin to 1 1/2–2" apart for highest yields in fertile soil.
 Thin to 3-4" apart for larger onions.
 TRANSPLANTING: In short-season areas, sow seeds indoors in flats in late February to mid-March.
 Broadcast 1/2" apart and cover 1/4".
 Tops may be clipped to 5" tall.
 Transplant to the garden 4" apart, or sow 5 seeds in each cell of 1–1 1/2" diameter plug trays, thinning to 3 per cell.
 Transplant each cell 6" apart.
 CULTIVATION: Keep onions well weeded with shallow cultivation.
 WATER: Onions are shallow rooted and grow best with at least 1" per week of rain or irrigation, especially during the bulbing phase.
 DISEASES: Adequate air circulation and crop rotation aids in reducing the risk of foliar disease.
 HARVEST: When necks become soft and tops are falling over, pull and sun-cure at least 2–7 days, depending on weather.
 Move to a protected location to finish drying.
 STORAGE: When dry, clip off tops and roots and store in onion bags or shallow boxes at near freezing and 65–70% humidity.
 DAY LENGTH: Onion bulbing is triggered by day length, and maximum day length during the growing season increases from south to north.
 Short-day onions are grown at lower latitudes in the south, while intermediate and long-day onions are grown at higher latitudes.
 Refer to "Adaptation" in each variety description for details.
 DAYS TO MATURITY: From direct seeding; subtract 10–15 days for days to maturity from transplant.
 AVG.
 DIRECT SEEDING RATE: 1 oz./25', 1M/50', 5M/250', 25M/1,250', 580M/acre @ 20 seeds/ft., in rows 18" apart.
 TRANSPLANTS: Avg.
 1 oz./4,900 plants, 1 lb./78,750.
 SIZED SEEDS: Standard on all varieties.
 SEED SPECS: SEEDS/LB.: 96,900–127,700 (avg.
 112,000).
 PACKET: 250 seeds, sows 12' or makes 140 plants.